alloba/book-of-hours-notes/books/Travelling at Night, Vol 1.md

 The annotated dream-journals of Christopher Illopoly, sometimes called 'the only readable occultist': literate, entertaining, bewildering.
 ### Partial Study Description
+I'm Reading...

+'The Wood lies outside the walls of the Mansus.
+As any student of the Histories knows, the Mansus has no walls.'
 ### Study Complete Description